 Ways to Reduce Your Bill

 Saving energy in your home doesn’t require a major investment of money or time.
-Follow these low-cost (or even no-cost!) efficiency tips and you’ll see a difference in your electric bill.
+Follow these efficiency tips and you’ll see a difference in your electric bill.

 Below are helpful energy-saving suggestions for each of the following categories: